statiolake/rsh/.roo/rules/development-rules.md

 ### Pre-Commit Checks
 - Always run `git status` to review staged files before committing
-- Use `git diff --cached` to review changes that will be committed
+- **MANDATORY**: Use `git diff --cached` to review changes that will be committed
 - Verify that only intended changes are included in the commit
+- Never commit without first reviewing the diff output
+- This step is critical for catching unintended changes and ensuring commit quality

 ## Parser/Lexer Guidelines